 The story behind the festival dates back to the very initial days of Islam.
 It was a time when Islamic followers used to have religious sessions in the honour of their revered Muhammad.
 These sessions also included poetries and songs that were sung and recited amid huge public gatherings.
 In the year 1588, the Ottoman Turks even declared this day as their official holiday and named it Mevlid Kandil.

-And it was perhaps owing to this, that the term Mawlid has also been used in various parts of the world such as Egypt majorly referring to the birthdays of historical and religious figures like Saints and Sufis.
+And it was perhaps owing to this, that the term Mawlid has also been used in various parts of the world such as Egypt, majorly referring to the birthdays of historical and religious figures like Saints and Sufis.

 It was done to strengthen the bonds between the Muslim community as well as to counteract the Christian festivals.
-It is believed that the origin of this festival can be traced back to the 8th century.
-This was a time when Prophet Muhammad’s house was essentially converted into the house of prayers by Al-Khayzuran who was none other than the mother of Caliph Harun-al-Rashid.
+It is believed that the origin of Milad un Nabi can be traced back to the 8th century.
+This was the time when Prophet Muhammad’s house was essentially converted into the house of prayers by Al-Khayzuran who was none other than the mother of Caliph Harun-al-Rashid.

 The very early celebrations of this festival included a Sufi influence, animal sacrifice as well as torchlight processions.
 The celebrations used to happen during day time mainly, which is in stark contrast to the modern-day observances.

 1. Within the Muslim community.
 Milad-un-Nabi is celebrated as a day of festivities and fun.
 However, most people celebrate in a variety of ways such as visiting mosques, distributing sweets, spending quality time with the family, singing, and indulging in arts and lectures.

 2. Distribution of Sweets.
 On Milad-un-Nabi, Muslim people express their happiness by distributing sweets to their neighbours, family, and friends.
 However, honey is one of the majorly distributed food among the Muslims on this day.
 This is mainly because of the fact that many scholars used to believe that honey was the favourite food of their prophet.